 Suitability:

-If your website offers a large volume of viewer traffic and if your advertisers focus more on the exposure of its brand rather than direct instant sales, then the CPM model will be the best option for your website.
+If your website offers a large volume of viewer traffic and your advertisers focus more on the exposure of its brand rather than direct instant sales, then the CPM model will be the best option for your website.

-Cost per Click (CPC)
+Cost Per Click (CPC)

 Pros:

 - CPC offers publishers to collect more interactive data that can be used to sell ad inventories.
-Publishers can track the average click-through rates by dividing the number of clicks on ads by the total number of website impressions.
+They can track the average click-through rates by dividing the number of clicks on ads by the total number of website impressions.

 Cons: